 Lenora Bell is a USA Today bestselling author of historical romance novels with Avon Books.
 Her writing has won numerous awards including the 2016 RT Book Reviews Best First Historical Romance award.
 A teacher with an MFA in Creative Writing, Lenora has lived and worked on five continents.
-She currently lives in New Zealand with her carpenter husband and two tiger-striped rescue kitties.
+She currently lives in a small town in Alaska with her carpenter husband and two tiger-striped rescue kitties.
 She loves hearing from readers!
 Sign up for her mailing list to hear about new books, sales, and giveaways!

 Ten Things About Lenora